 I think I’m a pretty empathetic person in general, but why is it at work, or with family, or with close friends, I can be so negative and judgmental?
 Shouldn’t I cut people some slack, especially those I am closest to or those I’m around the most?

 That’s what I’m working on.
 Empathy when I want to complain.
 Saying something nice, when I want to say something mean.
-Not saying anything when I can’t be nice (there’s an old adage in that statement, too).
+Not saying anything when I can’t be nice (there’s an old adage in there, too, you may have heard of it).
 I’m obviously completely imperfect at this, but it’s a start.
 I’m aware of it now, at least, and I’ll keep getting better.

 Are you guilty of being toxic sometimes?
 What do you do about it?